The two-dimensional Coulomb plasma: quasi-free approximation and central limit theorem

-where $m$ denotes the Lebesgue measure on $\C$, and $Z_{N,V,\beta}^G$ the normalization constant (assuming that $V$ has sufficient growth at infinity, so that the latter is well-defined).
+\nomMea[01]{$m$}{Lebesgue measure on $\C$ or on the torus} \nomMea[08]{$P_{N, V, \beta}^G$}{Gibbs measure for interaction $G$, external potential $V$, inverse temperature $\beta$} \nomPar{$Z_{N, V, \beta}^G$}{associated to Hamiltonian $H_{N,V}^{G}$, at inverse temperature $\beta$} where $m$ denotes the Lebesgue measure on $\C$, and $Z_{N,V,\beta}^G$ the normalization constant.
+Here we have assumed that $V$ has sufficient growth at infinity, so that the latter is well-defined.
 We will follow the convention that when $G = \cal C$ then we will omit the superscript $\cal C$ whenever there is no confusion.
-Similar conventions apply to other subscripts, and we will also often omit $N$ and $\beta$.
+Similar conventions apply to other subscripts, i.e., we will often omit $N$ and $\beta$.

-The two-dimensional Coulomb gas $P_{N, V, \beta}^{\cal C}$ has connections with a variety of models in mathematical physics and probability theory.
-For $\beta=1$, it describes the eigenvalues density for some measures on non Hermitian random matrices \cite{MR0173726,MR1174692}.
-In particular for quadratic $V$ the complex vector $\b z$ is distributed like the spectrum of a matrix with complex Gaussian entries.
-Moreover, the properties of this two-dimensional gas are known to be related to the fractional quantum Hall effect: for $\beta=2s+1$, with $s$ integer, $P_{N, V, \beta}^{\cal C}$ is the density obtained from Laughlin's guess for wave functions of fractional fillings of type $(2s+1)^{-1}$ \cite{PhysRevLett.50.1395}.
+Throughout the paper, we will use the terms Coulomb plasma, Coulomb gas, and OCP to refer to the measure $P_{N,V,\beta}$.
+This model has connections with a variety of models in mathematical physics and probability theory.
+For $\beta=1$, it describes the eigenvalues density for some measures on non-Hermitian random matrices \cite{MR0173726,MR1174692}.
+In particular, for quadratic $V$ the complex vector $\b z$ is distributed like the spectrum of a matrix with complex Gaussian entries.
+Moreover, the properties of this two-dimensional gas are known to be related to the fractional quantum Hall effect: for $\beta=2s+1$, with $s$ integer, $P_{N, V, \beta}$ is the density obtained from Laughlin's guess for wave functions of fractional fillings of type $(2s+1)^{-1}$ \cite{PhysRevLett.50.1395}.
 Finally, an important problem is the crystallization of the two-dimensional Coulomb gas for small temperature \cite{MR604143,JSP28325}.